MBurger Engagement Platform

 Push notifications

-With this plugin you can also manage the push notification section of MBurger, this is a wrapper around MPush, the underlying platform, so you should refer to the MPush documentation to understand the concepts and to start the push integration.
+With this plugin you can also manage the push notification section of MBurger, this is a wrapper around MPush, the underlying platform, so you should refer to the to understand the concepts and to start the push integration.
 In order to use MBMessagesSwift instead of MPushSwift you have to do the following changes:

 Set the push token like this: